 This 3.5-minute video shows a cloud and precipitation simulation of the Earth's coupled Ocean-Atmosphere-Land system.
 You can find more information about this video and higher resolution versions at this web link.

 Video Podcast: Topical Forest Hydrology, part 2

-This 21-minute presentation shows a set of studies of tropical T from tree to regional scales. introduce the concept of “disturbance”. and presents the otion of magnitudes and frequencies of geomorphic, hydrological, and biological tropical disturbances.
+This 21-minute presentation shows a set of studies of tropical throughfall from tree to regional scales, introduces the concept of “disturbance”, and presents the option of magnitudes and frequencies of geomorphic, hydrological, and biological tropical disturbances.